Moamoria

-The Matak identity solidified during the rebellion and the Moamorias referred to themselves as Mataks over their original ethnic identities.
-The Moamorias were able to set up an autonomous region, the Matak Rajya, under the office of Borsenapati with his seat at Bengmara (modern-day Tinsukia) in a treaty with the Ahom kingdom in 1805.
-The Matak community continued to hold strong till the beginning of the 20th century and the Matak-Moran Sanmilan was formed in 1937; but the Morans formed their own organization, the Moran Sabha, in 1965 with the hope that the Moran people might benefit from the 5th Schedule of the Indian Constitution.
+The Matak identity solidified during the rebellion, and the Moamorias referred to themselves as Mataks over their original ethnic identities.
+In a treaty with the Ahom kingdom in 1805, the Moamorias were able to set up an autonomous region, the Matak Rajya, under the office of Borsenapati, with his seat at Bengmara (modern-day Tinsukia).
+The Matak community continued to hold strong till the beginning of the 20th century, and the Matak-Moran Sanmilan was formed in 1937; but the Morans formed their own organization, the Moran Sabha, in 1965 with the hope that the Moran people might benefit from the 5th Schedule of the Indian Constitution.

 Moamara Sattra

 Beginning

 The sattra was established by Aniruddhadev, whose mother was a cousin to Sankardev, sometime after 1601.
 Aniruddhadev was the disciple of Gopaldev (Gopal Ata of Bhawanipur) who had initiated the Kala sanghati sect of the Ekasarana dharma.
 He established the sattra near the Moamari lake in Majuli.
 He quickly gathered a large following, and the followers developed such rigid principles that they would not bow to anyone or anything except their guru, the sattradhikar (abbot) of the sattra (monastery).
 Aniruddhadev was followed by his son, Krishnanandadev, as the abbot during whose time the Ahom king Prataap Singha subjugated the Baro-Bhuyans in the north bank of Brahmaputra and moved them to the south bank.
 Krishnanandadev, being a Bhuyan, too moved and established his seat at Khutiapota, near present-day Jorhat.
 Here he was able to convert even more, including many Ahom nobles.